 Understanding raw data can be challenging.
-Data visualisation makes it easier by presenting the analysed data in an attractive, accessible way.
+Data visualisations make it easier by presenting the analysed data in an attractive, accessible way.
 Used properly it can quickly distil facts and complex concepts in the blink of an eye.

 Here we take a look at exactly what data visualisation is, why it is becoming increasingly important and how businesses can make the most of it.

 We’ve all heard, for better or worse, that Big Data is the future.
 Every year the amount of data created continues to rise and by the end of this year, the global annual rate of data production is predicted to reach 5.6 zettabytes (according to Cisco one zettabyte is equivalent to about 250 billion DVDs).

 Yet on its own all that data is fairly useless – it needs to be gathered, organised and analysed before any meaningful conclusions can be drawn.
 Data visualisation allows this to happen and in turn makes Big Data an incredibly powerful tool.

 Data visualisation involves making data easy to understand yet also attractive to look at and as a result it’s considered both a science and an art.
 Put excel spreadsheets to the back of your minds, today’s data visualisations are far more sophisticated; infographics, heat maps and geographic maps are just a few popular ways to display information.

 It’s also becoming increasingly common to add an interactive capability that allows users to engage with the data by manipulation, querying and drilling for more data.